metrixwang/metrixwang.github.io/_pages/cv.md

 ## Publications

-1.Generalized spectral tests for multivariate martingale difference hypotheses, 2024, Journal of Business & Economic Statistics, 42(4) 1195-1209.
+1. Generalized spectral tests for multivariate martingale difference hypotheses, 2024, Journal of Business & Economic Statistics, 42(4) 1195-1209.

 2. An Asymptotically F-Distributed Chow Test in the Presence of Heteroscedasticity and Autocorrelation, 2022,  Econometric Reviews, 41:2, 177-206 (with Yixiao Sun, UCSD)